skolverket/dnp-ss12000-reference-api/README.md

 Underlying services are in practice freestanding REST API services.
 This makes it quick and easy to expand on the functionality of the Provisioning Reference API, simply register additional services with the supporting metadata depending on from where the service is to be available.
+Get requests to Persons, Duties, Activities and Groups are streamed back in a chunked HTTP response as to increase performance and reduce memory footprint.

 ![Architecture overview Provisioning Reference API](documentation/images/diagram.png)